 New Wine ("Federweißer")

-If you hold the glass to your ear, Federweißer (new wine) sounds like rushing waves.
-When the time of the grape harvest has come, you can get the Rauscher, Sauser or Brauser – these local terms are used for Federweißer in Germany, and they all roughly translate as “stuff making a rush” – on every street corner.
-Steffen Schindler, marketing director for Wines of Germany (DWI), puts it this way: “Federweißer is a pleasure that defines the fall season and the grape harvest just as much as a delicious onion tart.”
+If you hold the glass to your ear, Federweißer (new wine) sounds like murmuring waves.
+When the time of the grape harvest has come, you can get 'Rauscher', 'Sauser' or 'Brauser', these local terms are used for Federweißer in Germany, on every street corner.
+Steffen Schindler, marketing director for Wines of Germany (DWI), puts it this way: “Federweißer is a pleasure that defines autumn and the grape harvest just as much as a delicious onion tart.”
 Ideally, you drink Federweißer when it has come half way between grape juice and wine, when sweetness, alcohol content and fruit acidity are well balanced.
 At this stage, its alcohol content amounts to around 5 % vol.

 How to handle Federweißer correctly